microsoft/sarif-tools/README.md

 This section has suggestions in case the `sarif` command is not available after installation.

-A launcher called `sarif` or `sarif.exe` is created in the Python installation's `Scripts` directory.
-The `Scripts` directory needs to be in the `PATH` environment variable for you to be able to type `sarif` at the command prompt; this is most likely the case if `pip` is run as a super-user when installing (e.g. Administrator Command Prompt on Windows, or using `sudo` on Linux).
+A launcher called `sarif` or `sarif.exe` is created in Python's `Scripts` directory.
+The `Scripts` directory needs to be in the `PATH` environment variable for you to be able to type `sarif` at the command prompt; this is most likely the case if `pip` is run as a super-user when installing (e.g.
+Administrator Command Prompt on Windows, or using `sudo` on Linux).
+If the SARIF tools are installed for the current user only, adding the user's Scripts directory to the current user's PATH variable is the best approach.
+Search online for how to do that on your system.

-If the `Scripts` directory is not in the `PATH`, then you need to type `python -m sarif` instead of `sarif` to run the tool.
+If the `Scripts` directory is not in the `PATH`, then you can type `python -m sarif` instead of `sarif` to run the tool.

 Confusion can arise when the `python` and `pip` commands on the `PATH` are from different installations, or the `python` installation on the super-user's `PATH` is different from the `python` command on the normal user's path.
 On Windows, you can use `where python` and `where pip` in normal CMD and Admin CMD to see which installations are in use; on Linux, it's `which python` and `which pip` with and without `sudo`.

 ## Command Line Usage